 Price

 Bucephalandra is usually pricier, as it grows slowly and many varieties are collector items.
-Anubias offers more size and budget options.
+Anubias offers more size and budget options — compare all 16 Anubias plant types in our guide.

 Which should you choose?